Escherbach/Seq-Roadmap/early-detection.md

-# Background

-## **Summary**
+# Metagenomic Sequencing and Early Pandemic Detection

+COVID-19 was the first worldwide pandemic to occur since the early 20th century.
+And while we can draw some lessons from previous novel viral outbreaks (SARS, MERS, Ebola), we must principally look COVID-19 offers the most relevant insights when evaluating modern methods for pandemic response.

+In COVID-19 and prior viral outbreaks, it became clear that our methods for detecting a new viral outbreak are not up to the task.
+While the index case of SARS-CoV-2 has yet to be identified, it is clear that more than a month passed between the beginning of human-to-human transmission and its identification as the causative agent of respiratory disease cases in the Wuhan region[¹](https://www.zotero.org/google-docs/?OCagce).

 In this section, we discuss the COVID-19 pandemic and build a framework for thinking about pandemics and pandemic response.
 There are several conclusions we can draw from this.
 Firstly, we can think of pandemics occurring in three phases:

-Phase 1: Unknown and unmonitored
+**Phase 1:** Unknown and unmonitored
-Phase 2: Known, but unmonitored.
+**Phase 2:** Known, but unmonitored.
-Phase 3: Pandemic response capability developed and deployed.
+**Phase 3:** Pandemic response capability developed and deployed.

+## Why sequencing had a limited impact on COVID-19

-Secondly, while sequencing based diagnostics offer significant advantages over traditional approaches (e.g. qPCR), they have not gained traction during COVID-19 beyond use for tracking variants that give rise to new strains.
+While sequencing based diagnostics offer significant advantages over traditional approaches (e.g. qPCR), they have not gained traction during COVID-19 beyond use for tracking variants that give rise to new strains.
 There are two strong factors which have prevented adoption:

-- Cost: qPCR costs \~\$1 where sequencing costs \$50 to \$100 per sample/run.
+- **Cost:** qPCR costs less than $5 where sequencing costs \$50 to \$100 per sample/run.

-- Market: the value of sequencing over qPCR is not well understood.
+- **Market:** no metagenomic sequencing assay is currently clinically validated and approved as a diagnostic for infectious disease.

 Applying metagenomic sequencing in a pandemic preparedness program will face similar issues.
 The value to both the user and clinicians of metagenomic sequencing-based diagnostics needs to be made clear.
-The cost of such a diagnostic test needs to be low enough to allow it to be economically performed.
+Among other considerations, the cost of such a diagnostic test needs to be low enough to allow it to be economically performed.

-Our most likely route here is to provide a universal metagenomic sequencing-based diagnostic for respiratory (and other) conditions.
+An attractive option is to provide a **universal diagnostic for respiratory (and other) conditions** based on metagenomic sequencing (MGS).

 In one such scenario, a symptomatic individual would visit a primary care physician to be evaluated.
 The physician could perform a metagenomic sequencing-based test to detect both known and unknown pathogens, which would provide a valuable diagnostic to guide care.
 For example, an anterior nasal swab test could determine if a patient had a viral, bacterial or fungal infection, determine the strain of pathogen, and ideally identify any anti-microbial resistance genes to guide treatment.
 Essentially this provides an enhanced full respiratory diagnostic panel for the cost of a Flu/RSV/COVID qPCR kit.

 This is a clear value to both patients and clinicians and builds a more robust culture to detect and contain new viruses.
 And only by displacing qPCR as the first line diagnostic tool of choice, can we provide the robust pandemic preparedness technology we desire.